 • Gogo is the largest airline Wi-Fi provider in the U.S. with service on American Airlines, Delta, United Airways and others.

-• JetBlue is the only U.S. airline carrier that offers free Wi-Fi to all passengers.
+• JetBlue is one of the only U.S. airline carriers that offers free Wi-Fi to all passengers.

 Wi-Fi is everywhere — in your home, at the local coffee shop, maybe even in your car — so why shouldn’t it be on your next flight as well?
 Depending on your airline and destination, it could be.